Frequently Asked Questions:

 When are rehearsals?

-Rehearsals for the Summer Theatre Workshop are Monday through Friday, 9am-1pm the first two weeks, and 9am-2pm during the last two weeks.
+Rehearsals for the Summer Theatre Workshop are Monday through Friday, 9am-1pm the first three weeks, and 9am-2pm during the last two weeks.

 What if I can't make a few of the rehearsals?